Bristol Aeroplane Company: Post-war

 In 1960, Sir George White was instrumental in preventing the car division being lost during the wider company's merger with BAC.
 Accordingly, Bristol Cars Limited was formed, and remained within the Filton complex.
 Sir George retired in 1973 and Tony Crook purchased his share, becoming sole proprietor and managing director.
 Pre-fabricated buildings, marine craft and plastic and composite materials were also amongst the company's early post-war activities; these side-ventures were independently sold off.

 Bristol was involved in the post-war renaissance of British civilian aircraft, which was largely inspired by the Brabazon Committee report of 1943–5.
 In 1949, the Brabazon airliner prototype, at the time one of the largest aircraft in the world, first flew.
 This project was deemed to be a step in the wrong direction, gaining little interest from military or civilian operators, resulting in the Brabazon being ultimately cancelled in 1953.
 At the same time as the termination, Bristol decided to focus on development of a large turboprop-powered airliner, known as the Britannia.
 Capable of traversing transatlantic routes, it proved a commercial success; both it and the Freighter were produced in quantity during the 1950s.
 However, sales of the Britannia were poor and only 82 were built, primarily due to its protracted development; having been ordered by BOAC on 28 July 1949 and first flown on 16 August 1952, it did not enter service until 1 February 1957.
 Bristol was also involved in helicopter development, with the Belvedere and Sycamore going into quantity production.

 Another post-war activity was missile development, culminating in the production of the Bloodhound anti-aircraft missile.
 Upon introduction, the Bloodhound was the RAF's only long range transportable surface-to-air missile.
 Bristol Aero Engines produced a range of rocket motors and ramjets for missile propulsion.
-The guided weapons division eventually became part of Matra BAe Dynamics Alenia (MBDA).
+The guided weapons division eventually became part of MBDA.

 In the late 1950s, the company undertook supersonic transport (SST) project studies, the Type 223, which were later to contribute to Concorde.
 A research aircraft, the Type 188, was constructed in the 1950s to test the feasibility of stainless steel as a material in a Mach 2.0 airframe.
 By the time the aircraft flew in 1962, the company was already part of BAC.

 In parallel with these supersonic studies, several subsonic designs were schemed in this period, including the Type 200 (a competitor of the Hawker Siddeley Trident) and its derivatives, the Type 201 and Type 205.
 None of these designs were built.